Autoscaler/autoscaler/autoscale-core/README.md

 `autoscale.shutdownPriority` should be set to positive integer values.

 Configuration supported through the following environment variables:

+- `CAF_AUTOSCALER_ALERT_DISPATCH_THRESHOLD`
+  Default: `CAF_AUTOSCALER_MESSAGING_RESOURCE_LIMIT_STAGE_1`
+  Description: This setting indicates the threshold that can be reached before starting to send out alerts when the messaging platform is beginning to run out of resources.
+This value can be set to between 0 - 100 (0%-100%).
+If this configuration is not set then a message will be dispatched from the stage one alert threshold.

 - `CAF_AUTOSCALER_MESSAGING_RESOURCE_LIMIT_STAGE_1`
 Default: `70`